Dyson V12 Detect Slim Vacuum Review

 Dyson V8

 The Dyson V12 Detect Slim is better than the Dyson V8.
 The V12 offers vastly improved battery performance, with a longer runtime and a much shorter recharge time.
 It also performs better on bare floors and is more effective in dealing with debris in cracks and crevices when used with its Laser Slim floorhead.
 It weighs a little less, making it even easier to maneuver.
 The V12 also has an automatic power adjustment feature, which allows it to increase its suction mode on carpeting or when it detects a significant concentration of debris.
-That said, the V8 has a larger dirt compartment with over twice the capacity.
+That said, the V8 has a larger dirt compartment that's over twice the capacity.

 Dyson V15 Detect

-The Dyson V15 Detect and Dyson V12 Detect Slim each have advantages.
+The Dyson V15 Detect and the Dyson V12 Detect Slim each have advantages.
 The V15 is a better option for heavier-duty cleaning sessions, thanks to a more powerful motor that helps clear debris on carpeted floors more effectively.
 It also has a larger dustbin that won't need emptying as often.
 The V12 is notably lighter, making it easier to pick up and carry from room to room.
 While it isn't as effective as the V15 on carpeting, its lower output motor makes it less likely to get caught on dense carpeting.
-Unlike the V15, it can also automatically increase its suction when it encounters high concentrations of debris.
+Like the V15, it can also automatically increase its suction when it encounters high concentrations of debris.

 Dyson V11